 In addition to any under payment due to employees, contractors may be fined a penalty in an amount equal to twenty percent (20%) of the first underpayment; forty percent (40%) of the amount of the second underpayment; for the third and successive underpayments, a penalty in an amount equal to sixty percent (60%) of the underpayment.
-A fourth violation will constitute a default of the contract and may be cause for a suspension or termination.
-If the required payments are not made within the specified period of time, the non-complying contractor and principal owners thereof shall be prohibited from bidding on or participating in County contracts for a period of three (3) years.
+A fourth underpayment violation within a three (3) year period shall subject the contractor to debarment to be initiated by SBD in accordance with the debarment procedures of the County.
+A fourth underpayment violation shall also constitute a default of the subject contract and shall be cause for suspension or termination.
+If the required payments are not made within the specified period of time, the non-complying contractor and principal owners thereof shall be prohibited from bidding on or otherwise participating in County contracts for a period not to exceed three (3) years.